kubestash/docs/docs/addons/mysql/logical/index.md

 **Verify Backup Setup Successful**

 If everything goes well, the phase of the `BackupConfiguration` should be `Ready`.
 The `Ready` phase indicates that the backup setup is successful.
-Let's verify the `Phase` of the BackupConfiguration,
+Let's verify the `Phase` of the `BackupConfiguration`,

 ```bash
 $ kubectl get backupconfigurations.core.kubestash.com -n demo